 I feel really comfortable how things are changing towards cloud storage solutions, its very practical, and you don’t have to remember backing up the “pictures” or “documents” folder each time, their applications will do it for you.
 My main concern is that all these storage providers should offer a way to encrypt all or at least part of your stuff (client side encryption) so nobody but you can ever access the information.

 PS: If you still don’t use Dropbox, Copy or BitCasa here are some referral links and what they give you if you use them, if you don’t have nothing in place I would suggest you starting with Copy:

-- Copy: With this link you get 20 GB (instead of 15) of free storage.
+- Copy: With you get 20 GB (instead of 15) of free storage.
 Then if you pass along your own link to your friends you can get 5 GB extra without limit on how much you can get, I already have more than 1 TB.

-- BitCasa: By registering with this link you get 1 month of full free unlimited storage, yes unlimited for real.
+- BitCasa: By registering with you get 1 month of full free unlimited storage, yes unlimited for real.
 And if you want to get a premium account, until July 31st 2013 using promo code

 What about you?
 Which cloud storage service you like?